-Through the power of achieving a stilled and settled state of mind (zhi-gnas, Skt. shamatha), practitioners attain a certain degree of three of the five extrasensory eyes (spyan-lnga) and five of the six types of advanced awareness (mngon-shes drug).
+Through the power of achieving a stilled and settled state of mind (zhi-gnas, Skt. shamatha) – known as the indispensable preliminary stage of the first level of mental constancy (the first dhyana) (bsam-gtan dang-po'i nyer-bsdogs mi-lcogs-med)– and then going beyond to attain an actual state of the first level of mental constancy, practitioners attain a certain degree of three of the five extrasensory eyes (spyan-lnga) and five of the six types of advanced awareness (mngon-shes drug).
 These enable them, while still on the path, to benefit limited beings to a certain extent.
 Buddhas possess all five extrasensory eyes and all six types of advanced awareness to their full degree.

 The Five Extrasensory Eyes